wasp-lang/wasp/web/docs/database/operations/actions.md

 </TabItem>
 </Tabs>

 Since Actions don't require reactivity, they are safe to use inside components without a hook.
 Still, Wasp provides comes with the `useAction` hook you can use to enhance actions.
-Read all about it in the [Options Reference](#options-reference).
+Read all about it in the [API Reference](#api-reference).

 ### Error Handling